instructor-ai/instructor/docs/blog/posts/validation-part1.md

     print(e)
 ```

-Now, if we create a `Response` instance with an answer that does not follow the chain of thought, we will get an error.
+If we create a `Response` instance with an answer that does not follow the chain of thought, we will get an error.

 ```
 1 validation error for Response